 The Loose Beehive

 Raquel Welch was the epitome of jaw-dropping beauty in the 60s.
 Here, she's seen wearing a loose beehive with face-framing tendrils.
 The style's height is what made it so notable, and to keep the oomph alive, it required more than a little hairspray.
-Fortunately, if you were to recreate this look today, hairspray formulas are much more evolved and can ensure a long-lasting style all day (and night) long.

 Full and Cropped